bottkars/pcf-jump-azure/README.md

 - pas infrastructure paving
 - autopilot for starting pas, mysql, rabbit and spring deployment
 - certificate generation using selfsigned or let´s encrypt certificates
+- [sendgrid](/sendgrid.md) integration for notifications and user sign up

 ## usage
 create an .env file using the [.env.example](/.env.example)